Home· Freshwater Aquarium Blog·How to Care for a Dwarf Aquarium Lily

 How Do You Plant a Dwarf Aquarium Lily?

-Once the lily has sprouted leaves, slightly push the bulb into the substrate without covering up any of the new shoots.
+Once the lily has sprouted leaves, you can slightly push the bulb into the substrate without covering up any of the new shoots.

 Why is the bulb getting moldy or covered in a fuzzy growth?
 When organic objects like driftwood or plant bulbs are placed underwater, they often grow a layer of biofilm made of harmless bacteria and other microorganisms.
 This can look like white mold, fluffy fungus, or short tufts of gray hair is covering the bulb.
 If you have algae eaters, shrimp, or snails in your aquarium, they will often consume this fuzzy layer for you.
 As long as the bulb is firm to the touch and eventually starts sprouting, the biofilm is not dangerous to the lily and doesn’t spread to other plants.